Louibens/PP5-Avenue_Louise/README.md

   - To provide users with a platform to buy textile art
   - To provide users with a platform to contact the company about workshops

+- Stock:
+  - The products for sale on the website are unique pieces so there is only one of each item available.
+  - If a user tries to add an item that is already in their bag, they will see a message pop up to tell them it is already in the bag.
+  - When an item has been purchased it will still be displayed but users will not be able to add it to their bag.

     ### Agile Kanban board